 Frameless Sliding Glass Doors

-As for a clearance space, this system provides a lot of flexibility: since these doors can be made to stack on either side or the panels can be individually slid in their tracks to create any amount of space you need between your doorways.
+As for a clearance space, this system provides a lot of flexibility: since these doors can be made to stack on either side of the panels can be individually slid in their tracks to create any amount of space you need between your doorways.
 The product is also extremely secure with a system that locks both at the top and the bottom.
-The glass panes are manufactured using low-E, impact-resistant glass that make it energy-efficient and safe.
+The glass panes are manufactured using low-E, impact-resistant glass that makes them energy-efficient and safe.